mathewbushuru/acme-ecommerce/README.md

 A Node/Express backend + Postgres Database

 > [!NOTE]
-> There is code for both MySQL and PostgreSQL under `/server/mysql-database` and `/server/postgres-database` respectively.
+> There is code for both MySQL and PostgreSQL under `/server/src/mysql-database` and `/server/src/postgres-database` respectively.
 This project was initially using a MySQL database on AWS but I refactored it to use Postgres instead.
 MySQL is left here for future reference.

 ##### /backoffice-desktop-app

-A .NET/C# desktop app coming soon.
+A .NET/C# desktop app developed in parallel alongside a Java GUI app.